michal-kowalcze/cron-expression-parser/README.md

 While it is technically possible to have a common denominator for any cron expression field and access field-related data in an indexed approach (e.g. `cronExpression[MINUTE]`) the current approach uses separate fields in an explicit way (e.g. `cronExpression.minute`).
-While the former approach provides greater flexibility while adding/removing fields the latter is more explicit and simplifies creation of aggregates (`CronExpression`, `CronExpressionSummary`).
+While the former approach provides greater flexibility while adding/removing fields the latter simplifies creation of aggregates (`CronExpression`, `CronExpressionSummary`) and with the current constant list of fields it is easier to maintain the code.

-### Execution flow

-1. `App` class is responsible for translating command line arguments to the domain format.
-2. `CreateCronExpressionSummaryUseCase` orchestrates execution flow:
-    1. `CronExpressionParserService` uses internal list of parsers to create `CronExpression` object with `CalendarFieldPattern` values.
-    2. Use case uses helper methods to generate all possible values for fields and filter only relevant.
+### Logic in CreateCronExpressionSummaryUseCase

+As the `generate all values for all fields` logic is very simple there was no point in extracting this logic to a separate service / service method.

 ### Code style